Noire-it/CSS/README.md

 # Grid
-First ever try to really take on a grid.
+First ever try to really take on grid.